mt-chilgab/jouleHeatingMultiRegionFoam/README.md

 `sigma*((fvc::grad(elpot))&(fvc::grad(elpot)))`

 ## Usage
 Electrical conductance $\sigma$, electric potential $V$ and electric current density $\mathbf{J}$ fields are added and named sigma, elpot, J respectively.
-So you'll need additional work to use the solver properly.
+So you'll need additional works for every solid region directory residing in following directories, in order to use the solver properly.

- * Additional works would be, for every solid regions in below directories:
   * 0 directory
    Initial / boundary condition for electric conductance and potential, sigma and elpot.
    Electric conductance is calculated by interpolateXY, so **calculated condition should be assigned to sigma.**
   * system directory
    `fvSolution` requires elpot, elpotFinal, `fvSchemes` requires laplacian scheme for `laplacian(sigma,elpot)`.
   * constant directory
    A file named 'sigma' is required.
 The file matches absolute temperature in Kelvin and corresponding electrical conductance value in S/m.
    The file looks like this:
    ```